alfabetv1/Armadildo-mod/README.md

 # AutoRepair Mod — Fabric 1.21.1
-# (Robiony w 100% z AI, claude ai i cursor)
-caly readme po angielsku bo latwiej bylo wytłumaczyć ai wklejcie se w chatgpt zeby przetlumaczyl

-A client-side Fabric mod for Minecraft 1.21.1 that automatically right-clicks a configurable number of times, then sends the `/repair` command — all from a clean in-game GUI.
+A client-side Fabric mod for Minecraft 1.21.1 that auto right-clicks for brushing, sends `/repair`, and alerts you when your brush breaks — with Discord webhook support and in-game configuration.

 ---

 ## Features

+### Auto-Repair / Clicker

 | Feature | Details |
 |---|---|